 The phone settings allow you to identify a specific phone and then configure how that phone is to operate in PureCloud by assigning it a corresponding base settings configuration.
 When you create a phone, you begin by assigning the phone an appropriate name and then you select the base settings configuration.
 You then identify a specific phone using the appropriate options, such as a MAC address for a hardware phone or a remote address for a remote phone.
 In addition, you’ll need to select a site.
 At this point, you can save the phone and it automatically inherits the default configuration specified in the base settings.
-Alternatively, you can customize the phone by altering any of the settings that it inherited from the base settings configuration-without effecting the original base settings configuration.
+Alternatively, you can customize the phone by altering any of the settings that it inherited from the base settings configuration-without affecting the original base settings configuration.

 Each phone that PureCloud supports has its own phone configuration article that describes the base settings and phone settings for that particular phone.